justinb4003/piggy/README.md

 Launch the ghsim.py program before launching main.py in the default configuration else you'll get nothing as the system can't read from its sensors.

+## TODO: The giant massive TODO list

+### IO:
+The whole IO mechanism needs work.
+Currently none actually occurs becuase it's all simulated anyway.
+Next step is to get some better simulation (V-REP is on the radar) but also getting something physical is probably a good idea.

+The whole mechanism in the DB where I try and define io is going to go away.
+Something far more extensible is needed, but I'm not there yet.

+### Configuration
+It still needs an interface into the DB for configuring equipment, tasks, schedules, etc.  Everything is still hardcoded.

+The plan there is to make a Python WSGI app that can either be hosted in-app (like we already do with bottle for the REST interface) but also something that you could deploy on Apache on a more suitable server, perhaps something publically available on the net for central control.
+Either way it'll basically just expose the config options via JSON and also take JSON back to update them.
+From there we just make a simple GUI app that can bang on that webservice to get it all done.
+That should help make the app pretty portable and I'm currently leading toward WinForms C# for that one just so it's natural feeling on Windows.
+Actually I intend for the config app to be kind of "disposable" where you can pick and choose from many different ideas.
+Mobile, pure web, C# deskto app, Python GTK app, whatever.
+All the logic goes in the webservice.